mitranim/stylific/roadmap.md

 ### Documentation

+Document `.sf-color()`, importing as reference, and incremental compilation.

 Add blockquote styles.
 Use blockquotes for notes and tips.

 Consider including a section on why sf-grid is so primitive and how flexbox